dvorakjt/fully-formed/README.md

 ## Current Version (Alpha)

 At the time of writing, Fully Formed is in alpha.
 All planned components, hooks and data model elements have been implemented and tested.
-There are a few small changes that will be made to the API, but it is for the most part now stable.
-The most notable exception is that messages will be removed from the state of a form, as forms will not have validators that can produce them (use Groups for this purpose).
 Further inline documentation (according to the TSDoc spec) is being added.
 Finally, a comprehensive documentation site is in development and will be released together with the first production-ready release of the library.
 In the meantime, this document serves to provide an overview of how to use the library and some of its notable features.

 ## Requirements